Furstenberg--S\'{a}rk\"{o}zy theorem and partition regularity of polynomial equations over finite fields: Partition regularity of polynomial equations over finite fields

-Another feature of the proof of Theorem \ref{thm: P-P=Q} is the following.
+An important feature of the proof of Theorem \ref{thm: P-P=Q} is the following.
 Taking the ultraproduct of a sequence of finite fields $\F_q$ with characteristic growing to infinity, the same method shows that for any nonconstant polynomials $P(x), Q(x) \in \Z[x]$, the equation $P(x) - P(y) = Q(z)$ is partition regular over all fields of sufficiently high characteristic.
-This follows by noting that $P$ and $Q$ will be nonconstant and separable (hence good for irrational equidistribution; see Example \ref{eg: irrational equidistribution}(1) above) once the characteristic exceeds the degrees of $P$ and $Q$ and the size of some nonconstant coefficient. \\
+This follows by noting that $P$ and $Q$ will be nonconstant and separable (hence good for irrational equidistribution; see Example \ref{eg: irrational equidistribution}(1) above) once the characteristic exceeds the degrees of $P$ and $Q$ and the size of some nonconstant coefficient.

 In the special case $P = Q$, Theorem \ref{thm: P-P=Q} can be seen as a polynomial version of Schur's theorem over finite fields.
-Indeed, the classical theorem of Schur asserts that the equation $x + y = z$ is partition regular over $\N$.
-We have just established partition regularity of the equation $P(x) + P(y) = P(z)$ over finite fields whenever $P$ satisfies the equidistribution assumption in item (i) of Corollary \ref{cor: equidistributed in subgroup}.
-While the condition (i) in Corollary \ref{cor: equidistributed in subgroup} depends on the characteristic $p$, it is automatically satisfied for polynomials with zero constant term.
-Hence, Corollary \ref{cor: polynomial Schur} holds. \\
+Indeed, the classical theorem of Schur \cite{schur} asserts that the equation $x + y = z$ is partition regular over $\N$.
+We have just established partition regularity of the equation $P(x) + P(y) = P(z)$ over finite fields whenever $P$ is FF-intersective.
+While the property of being FF-intersective depends on the characteristic $p$, it is automatically satisfied for polynomials with zero constant term.
+Hence, Corollary \ref{cor: polynomial Schur} holds.

 The equation $P(x) - P(y) = Q(z)$ is often not partition regular (and may not even be solvable) over $\N$.
 A key fact leveraged in the proof of Theorem \ref{thm: P-P=Q} is that polynomials take on a positive proportion of values in finite fields, something that is far from the case in $\N$.
 It remains an interesting and difficult open problem, asked by Erd\H{o}s and Graham in \cite{eg}, whether the Pythagorean equation $x^2 + y^2 = z^2$ is partition regular over $\N$.
 (This was settled with a computer-assisted proof in the case of 2-colorings in \cite{hkm} but is wide open for 3 or more colors.) \\